-Two of our subsidiaries, BGCF and MINT, are registered with the SEC and are subject to the Uniform Net Capital Requirements.
-As FCMs, BGCF and MINT are also subject to the CFTC minimum capital requirement.
+Four of our subsidiaries, BGCF, GFI Securities LLC, Kyte Securities LLC and Mint, are registered with the SEC and are subject to the Uniform Net Capital Requirements.
+As FCMs, BGCF and Mint are also subject to CFTC minimum capital requirements.
 BGCF is also a member of the FICC, which imposes capital requirements on its members.
-In addition, our SEF, BGC Derivative Markets, is required to maintain sufficient financial resources to cover operating costs for at least one year, keeping at least enough cash or highly liquid securities to cover six months' operating costs.
+We also hold a 49% limited partnership interest in Aqua, a U.S. registered broker-dealer and ATS.
+In addition, our SEFs, BGC Derivative Markets and GFI Swaps Exchange, are required to maintain financial resources to cover operating costs for at least one year, keeping at least enough cash or highly liquid securities to cover six months' operating costs.

-Compliance with the Uniform Net Capital Requirements may limit the extent and nature of our operations requiring the use of our registered broker-dealer subsidiaries' capital, and could also restrict or preclude our ability to withdraw capital from our broker-dealer subsidiaries or SEF.
+Compliance with the Uniform Net Capital Requirements may limit the extent and nature of our operations requiring the use of our registered broker-dealer subsidiaries' capital, and could also restrict or preclude our ability to withdraw capital from our broker-dealer subsidiaries or SEFs.